Xanadu is located in the Wallcliffe sub-region of Margaret River which includes two key vineyards, Lagan Estate and Stevens Road.

 The wines to come out of the Stevens Road blocks are a true testament to the statement ‘quality not quantity’ as production remains quite limited for the wines under the Stevens Road label.
 James Halliday recently named the 2011 Cabernet Sauvignon Wine of the Year, awarding it 99 points.

-Suzie began her work with Xanadu 6 years ago as the Vineyard Supervisor.
+Suzie began her work with Xanadu in 2012 first as the Vineyard Supervisor and then Viticulturist.
 It was here where Suzie discovered her passion for growing Wine Grapes.

-A country girl, growing up in the small town of Corrigan, Suzie could regularly be found outdoors indulging her natural curiosity for ‘growing things’.
-A long with a taste for good food and wine it was no surprise when Suzie decided to study Agricultural Science at the University of Western Australia, majoring in plant and soil science.
+A country girl, growing up in the small town of Corrigin, Suzie could regularly be found outdoors indulging her natural curiosity for growing things.
+Along with a taste for good food and wine it was no surprise when Suzie decided to study Agricultural Science at the University of Western Australia, majoring in plant and soil science.

-Like so many in the wine industry, Suzie’s passion for her work took her abroad, where she gained invaluable experience in Ontario, Canada and Kauai, Hawaii to name a few.
+Suzie’s passion for agriculture took her abroad, where she gained invaluable experience in Ontario, Canada and Kauai, Hawaii to name a few.
 However, Suzie missed her Australian roots, friends and family and decided to move to Margaret River to pursue a career in viticulture and the wine industry.